Tax strategy and operating principles

 Principles applied in tax reporting

-In this report the essential taxes and tax-like payments are classified by the type of tax.
-In line with the principle of essentiality (materiality), the following taxes have not been reported owing to their insignificant amount: asset transfer tax, excise duty, tax on certain insurance premiums, and withholding tax.
+In the Annual Report the essential taxes and tax-like payments are classified by the type of tax.
+In line with the materiality principle, the following taxes have not been reported owing to their insignificant amount: asset transfer tax, excise duty, tax on certain insurance premiums, and withholding tax.